Are you looking for some kid-friendly hikes in Utah? Basically, that is easy hikes in Utah that anyone can do!

 Big Cottonwood Canyon is the home of Brighton and Solitude Ski Resorts.
-But you don’t have to go all the way up to the ski resorts to find some kid friendly hikes.
+But you don’t have to go all the way up to the ski resorts to find some kid-friendly hikes in Utah.

 Location: Drive 4.4 miles into Big Cottonwood Canyon

 Parking: Roadside parking lot. (off to your right at the beginning of the S curve; if you go up the curve you’ve gone too far).
 There is limited parking, and this lot can fill up quickly, in which case you will need to find a place along the street.
 You will need to cross the street to access the hike.